rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

 -	All GoldenGate processes send metrics to the performance metrics server.

--	You can use the performance metrics server in both microservices architecture and the classic architecture.
+-	You can use the performance metrics server in both microservices architecture and classic architecture.

 -	By using the performance metrics server, you can query various metrics, view logs, process status, monitor system utilization, and so on.

 #### Admin client

--	The admin client is a command line utility (like the classic ggsci utility).
+-	The admin client is a command line utility (like the classic GGSCI utility).

 -	The admin client uses the Rest API published by the microservices architecture server to accomplish its tasks.